 Students from Leiden University

-- Janna Horjus in the MSc project “Plant – fungus interactions of the Berkheide dune area”.
+- Janna Horjus in the MSc project “Plant – fungus interactions of the Berkheide dune area” (successfully finished in October 2017)

 - Annisa Ratna in the MSc project “Performance of ITS and SSU markers in arbuscular mycorrhizal fungi species delimitation” (successfully finished in August 2017)